The Monetary Reform of Constantine

 AE4 under 17 millimetres

-In the final years of Constantine’s reign there was a marked increase in the output of silver coinage, from a network of eight mints throughout the eastern and western provinces of the empire.
+In the final years of Constantine’s reign, there was a marked increase in the output of silver coinage, from a network of eight mints throughout the eastern and western provinces of the empire.
 Issues in the name of the Caesar Delmatius are, however, of considerable rarity.
-The upward looking gaze of the imperial portrait is a feature which first appeared on the Constantinian coinage in 325 AD.
-It is certainly suggestive of a divine awareness, and may well be a direct allusion to Christianity itself, for this was the year in which the celebrated Nicaean Council was summoned, resulting in the formulation of the Nicene Creed.
+The upward-looking gaze of the imperial portrait is a feature that first appeared on the Constantinian coinage in 325 AD.
+It is certainly suggestive of divine awareness, and may well be a direct allusion to Christianity itself, for this was the year in which the celebrated Nicaean Council was summoned, resulting in the formulation of the Nicene Creed.